QuEraComputing/Bloqade.jl/docs/src/install.md

 From here you have one of two choices to connect with your instance:

 !!! warning "Default User Notice"
     When logging in to your EC2 instance, the recommended user to login as is the `ubuntu` user (the default, non-root user from the Ubuntu base images the Bloqade AMIs are based off of).
 Using `root` is not advised and unsupported by the Bloqade team.
 You will notice the "SSH Client" section in the photo above still gives the `ssh -i ...` command with "root" as the username.
 This must be changed to `ubuntu` IF you intended to use Option 1 below.
+Option 2 already accounts for this.

 #### Option 1: Instant Command Line Access